dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 TODO: Do we want a semantic type like: contract or presentation?
 Or a subject or title.

+### start

+The start parameter contains the date and time that the Attachment Object was sent/exchanged.

+* start: "Date"

 ### party

 In most conversations, ancillary documents originate from one of the parties to the conversation.